Annual Review of Environment and Resources: Abstracting and indexing

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 17.909, ranking it third of 127 journals in the category "Environmental Studies (Social Science)" and sixth of 279 journals in the category "Environmental Sciences (Science)".
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 16.0, ranking it third of 191 journals in the category "Environmental Studies (SSCI)" and ninth of 374 journals in the category "Environmental Science (SCIE)".

 Editors of volumes

 Dates indicate publication years in which someone was credited as a lead editor or co-editor of a journal volume.
 The planning process for a volume begins well before the volume appears, so appointment to the position of lead editor generally occurred prior to the first year shown here.
 An editor who has retired or died may be credited as a lead editor of a volume that they helped to plan, even if it is published after their retirement or death.